Omid Ardakanian

 ardakanian@ualberta.[NULL]ca

-I am a professor of computing science at the University of Alberta.
+I am an associate professor of computing science at the University of Alberta.
 My research addresses systems challenges in sensor networks, data centers, and energy systems.
-Specifically, I use optimization, control, and machine learning techniques to enhance the design and operation of networked, embedded, and cyber-physical systems.
+I use optimization, control, and machine learning techniques to enhance the design and operation of networked, embedded, and cyber-physical systems.

 The Sustainable Computing Research Lab | Publications | Google Scholar

-Note to prospective students: I am always looking for motivated students (PhD, MSc, or URA) with a strong quantitative background to work with me on various research projects in the areas of Sensor Networks, Embedded and Cyber-Physical Systems, and Energy Informatics.
+Note to prospective students: I am always looking for motivated undergraduate, master's, and PhD students who are interested in computer systems and have a strong background in optimization theory and machine learning.
 I especially encourage women and students from equity-seeking groups to apply to my group.
-If you are interested in pursuing graduate studies at UofA, check out this page before you submit your application.
-You must have a degree in Computer Science, Computer Engineering, or Electrical Engineering (if you took core CS courses).
-Additionally, PhD applicants are expected to have at least one paper in top workshops, conferences, or journals in their field.
-If you decide to send me an email, attach your CV, and briefly explain why you want to work with me and what projects you might be interested in working on if you join my research group.
-Include "Houseplant" in the subject line to indicate that you have read this note.
+If you are interested in pursuing graduate studies at the UofA, check out this page before submitting your application.
+You must have a degree in Computer Science/Engineering or other disciplines if you took core CS courses.
+Additionally, PhD applicants are expected to have at least one paper in a top conference, workshop, or journal in their area.

 ASTech 2022 Award Winner